Skip to main content

 Local beers, live music and stone-baked pizza?
 Redwell Brewery has your evenings sorted!

 Another of Norwich’s best kept secrets.
 Just moments from County Hall and over the bridge towards Trowse, find this brewery and bar with oodles of outdoor seating in the sun!
 And if you want a bite to eat treat yourself to their pizza too.
-Plus, you can enjoy free live music on 2 May with Flat Venus & Eleanor Yates Live & Unplugged(-ish) from 6.30pm-9pm.
-And there’s loads going on 4 May for the bank holiday.
-Time to book a table!
+Plus, you can enjoy free live music throughout the summer, as well as pop-up street food on Sundays!

 13. People Watching at Sir Toby’s Beers on Norwich Market